Key takeaways:

 Researchers have used all of these methods to treat the diseases of aging.
 But the most exciting new research comes from looking at the genetic variants that cause the ‘condition’ of longevity.

-The outliers, the centenarians living to 100, come from all types of backgrounds – different lifestyles, different ways of eating, different environmental factors.
+The outliers, the centenarians living to 100, come from all types of backgrounds – different lifestyles, different ways of eating, and different environmental factors.
 It makes epidemiological studies difficult.

 However, centenarians have common genetic variants that can be determined with a whole lot of computing power.
 Longevity genes come to light with genome-wide association studies that look at vast amounts of genetic data.